 Considered by many to be the greatest goalkeeper of all time, Gordon Banks will forever be remembered for his save from Pele's header during the 1970 World Cup Finals.
 Yet those who saw Banks play knew he was capable of repeating such a feat on a cold December afternoon when all that was at stake was two points.
 He wasn't just great - he was consistently on top of his game and a Banks mistake was very rare indeed.

-First capped at the age of 25, Banks was the first England goalkeeper to play more than 33 times and the first to keep more than ten clean sheets.
+First capped at the age of 25, he was the first England goalkeeper to play more than 33 times and the first to keep more than ten clean sheets.
 During his career he established a number of records at international level for England that remained until Peter Shilton came onto the scene.

 But Shilton was unable to capture all of Banks' records.
 Banks still holds the England record of seven clean sheets in a row, which was finally ended by Eusebio's late penalty in the semi-finals of the 1966 World Cup, and he played in 23 consecutive internationals without defeat between 1964-67.
 And of course, he is still the only English goalkeeper ever to win a World Cup Winners medal.

-However, Banks' success on the international stage was not mirrored domestically.
-After winning the League Cup with Leicester City in 1964, he seemed destined to finish on losing side in Wembley Cup finals until finally winning the League Cup with Stoke City in 1972.
-He twice played on the losing side of the FA Cup Final with Leicester City during the 1960s.
+However, Gordon Banks' success on the international stage was not mirrored domestically.
+After winning the League Cup with Leicester City in 1964, he seemed destined to miss out on Cup glory until finally winning the League Cup with Stoke City in 1972, having twice been a losing FA Cup Finalist with Leicester City during the 1960s.

 He didn't have much luck with injury either.
 He missed a vital World Cup Quarter Final against West Germany in 1970 when he was struck down by a bad bottle of beer of all things the night before and his career was brought to an untimely end after he lost an eye in a road accident.
 He turned to coaching before temporarily resurrecting his career in the North American Soccer League.